-This Cabbage Slaw Salad is the epitome of freshness.
-Cabbage and shaved brussels sprouts, crunchy bell pepper, toasted sesame seeds and almonds, and crunched up ramen noodles pair so wonderfully with a sweet oil and vinegar dressing.
+This Oriental Coleslaw is salty, crunch, and fresh.
+Cabbage and shaved brussel sprouts, bell pepper, toasted almonds, and crunched up ramen noodles pair so wonderfully with a sweet oil and vinegar dressing for a tasty side dish.

 Fresh salads are a must for me.
 They’re such an easy way to get in servings of greens and deliciously crunchy vegetables and use up what you may have left in your fridge.
 I also find them so rejuvenating!